KemingHe/contrib-dev-website/content/_index.md

 # 👀 About DEV

-DEV at OSU is an inclusive student organization dedicated to enhancing web development and software engineering skills through hands-on workshops.
+DEV at OSU is an inclusive student organization dedicated to enhancing web development and software engineering skills.

-We support personal projects with mentorship and **FREE** portfolio hosting.

-Active OSU students can access subdomains and cloud credits, while workshops and mentorship are open to everyone.

-{{< /section >}}

-{{< section id="join" >}}

-# 🤝 Join

-DEV has FREE, open membership from day one.
 To receive exclusive club announcements, subscribe to our mailing list.

 {{< joinForm >}}

+Membership is open all-year with zero cost.
+We host weekly hands-on workshops and support your projects with mentorship and **FREE** portfolio hosting.

 If you are interested in becoming an officer, [apply now!](https://to.osu.dev/teamapp).